 Several other drugs are finding increasing use in veterinary medicine, primarily at veterinary colleges and research hospitals, but also by regional specialists and referral clinics.
 They are frequently employed when relapse has occurred and the more commonly used products are no longer effective in maintaining remission.
 For this reason, they are called "rescue drugs".
-In some cases, their mode of action is not yet fully understood, but most can be classified as the older compounds.
+In some cases, their mode of action is not yet fully understood, but, for the most part, they can be classified as alkylating agents, antimitotics, or antimetabolites.
 The following is a summary of some of these drugs.

 Doxorubicin (Adriamycin -- Adria Laboratories) is derived from a fungus and was originally researched as a possible antibiotic.
 It acts only on the Synthesis phase of the cell cycle, actually uncoiling the DNA strands, making coordinated division impossible.
-It is truly a miracle drug that will have increasing importance in the future.
-However, it must be administered as an injection directly into a vein, has very serious effects on the heart, and must be administered with extreme care by a clinician thoroughly familiar with its use.
+It is truly a miracle drug but, it has very serious effects on the heart and must be administered with extreme care by a clinician thoroughly familiar in its use.
 An electrocardiogram is frequently performed prior to each dose.

 Asparaginase is an enzyme that can break down the amino acid asparagine, depleting the entire body of its supply.
 However, normal cells can make their own asparagine while most tumor cells cannot, so the drug is fairly specific for tumor cells.
 Side effects occur as an allergic reaction; since asparaginase is a protein, life-threatening anaphylactic reactions can occur after injection.
-Antihistamines are generally given at the same time that asparaginase is administered; this helps to decrease the risk of anaphylactic shock.
+Antihistamines are generally given at the same time that asparaginase is administered; this helps to decrease the risk of anaphylactic reactions.

-Cisplatin (Platinol -- Bristol Myers Oncology) is a phase non-specific alkylating drug that essentially produces a controlled case of heavy metal poisoning with the metal platinum.
+Cisplatin (Platinol -- Bristol Myers Oncology) is a phase non-specific alkylating drug that essentially induces a case of heavy metal poisoning with the metal platinum.
 Vomiting is very common and the drug must be given intravenously through a catheter over a several hour period while kidney function is carefully monitored.
-This drug is generally limited for use at colleges of veterinary medicine or research institutions
+This drug is generally limited for use in veterinary hospitals or research institutions.